 7. Works Arms and Legs

 Due to its effectiveness as a total body workout, roller skating has the extra perk of working your arms and legs, thus resulting in more muscle endurance and toning both in your upper and lower body.
 This is because of the way you have to flex and hold certain muscles while skating.
 As a result, the more often you roller skate, the more your arm and leg muscles, as well as other areas, such as your abdomen, will begin to become more defined and toned.
-Both roller and inline skating tones those muscles and contributes to leg strength development, and as a result, you’ll improve your coordination and balance, which should result in less injuries.
+Both roller and inline skating tones those muscles and contributes to leg strength development, and as a result, you’ll improve your coordination and balance, which should result in fewer injuries.

 8. Social Activity

 Regardless of whether you see yourself as an introvert or extrovert, socialising is hugely beneficial to our mental health.
 Roller skating allows you to combine a workout with socialising, which will result in a major mood boost whenever you workout.
 What is more, it’ll also give you a stable support network for when you lack motivation or need extra encouragement.
 It is also a great program for younger kids.
 If, however, you prefer to skate solo more often than not, simply by visiting a local rink you’ll put yourself in a social situation which will help improve your mood without overextending your social metre.

-When you look at roller skating beyond its popular image, it becomes clear that it’s a fun and incredibly beneficial way of improving your physical and mental health.
+When you look at roller skating beyond its popular image, it becomes clear that it’s a fun and incredibly beneficial way of improving your physical and mental health in the fresh air.

-Not only does it get you moving all of your body and working neglected muscle groups, but it also helps you burn calories and encourages you to socialise more.
-If you’re looking to work on yourself, be that physically and/or mentally, roller skating is a great way of keeping yourself in good shape.
+Not only does this physical activity get you moving all of your body and working neglected muscle groups, but it also helps you burn calories and encourages you to socialise more.
+If you’re looking to work on yourself, with the many health benefits of roller skating, it is a great way of keeping yourself in good shape.
 Even more so if you don’t like the idea of hitting a gym or doing more conventional forms of exercise.
 So get on your roller skates!